Ts-money/Liri-Node-App/README.md

 ![Third Log Screenshot](/images/movie.PNG)

 Using the OMDB data, the console displays the movie's title, year, IMDB rating, Rotten Tomatoes rating (if applicable since OMDB also lists television; if there is no Rotten Tomatoes score, it shows "N/A"), country, language, plot summary, and a list of actors.
-Again, the "Content Added!" line confirms the search terms' insertion into log.txt, as shown below.

 ## Do-What-It-Says